-Report on line 13, column (a), the net gain or loss from hedging transactions included in net income per the income statement other than:
+Report on line 13, column (a), the net gain or loss from hedging transactions (including hedges of inventory) included in the amount reported on Part I, line 11, other than:

-- Hedging transactions entered into by a global dealing operation (see line 16 instructions); - Qualified integrated foreign currency hedging transactions under Regulations section 1.988-5 (report these transactions on either Part II, line 4, or in Part III, line 26a, column (a) as applicable); - Hedging transactions of securities dealer property (other than a global dealing operation) that is marked-to-market under section 475(a) (see instructions for line 14a); - Hedging transactions entered into by a commodities dealer that makes a mark-to-market election under section 475(e) (see instructions for line 14b); and - Hedging transactions entered into by a securities or commodities trader that makes a mark-to-market election under section 475(f) (see instructions for line 14c).
+• Hedging transactions entered into by a global dealing operation (see line 16 instructions);

+• Qualified integrated foreign currency hedging transactions under Regulations section 1.988-5(a) (report these transactions on either Part II, line 4, or in Part III, line 26a, column (a) as applicable); • Hedging transactions of securities dealer property (other than a global dealing operation) that is marked-to-market under section 475(a) (see instructions for line 14a);

+• Hedging transactions entered into by a commodities dealer that makes a mark-to-market election under section 475(e) (see instructions for line 14c); and

+• Hedging transactions entered into by a securities or commodities trader that makes a mark-to-market election under section 475(f) (see instructions for line 14d).

 Do not report the income from the hedged item(s) on line 13.
-For hedging transactions reportable on line 13, report in column (e) the amount of taxable income from hedging transactions as defined in section 1221(b)(2).
+For hedging transactions reportable on line 13. report in column (e) the amount of taxable income from hedging transactions as defined in section 1221(b)(2).
 Use columns (b) and (c) to report all differences caused by treating hedging transactions differently for financial accounting purposes and for U.S. income tax purposes.
-For example, if a portion of a hedge is considered ineffective under ĞAAP but still is a valid hedge under section 1221(b)(2), the difference must be reported on line 13.
+For example, if a portion of a hedge is considered ineffective under GAAP but still is a valid hedge under section 1221(b)(2), the difference must be reported on line 13.
 The hedge of a capital asset, which is not a valid hedge for U.S. income tax purposes, must also be reported here if it is considered a hedge under the corporation's method of accounting.
 For instance, transactions that would constitute a valid hedge for U.S. income tax purposes but constitute hedges of capital assets solely because the asset gives rise to noneffectively connected income and is not eligible for ordinary treatment under section 582(c), are also reported on line 13.

 Report on Part II, line 16c, hedging transactions entered into by a global dealing operation including those that are "risk transfer agreements" defined in Proposed Regulations section 1.475(g)-2.
-However, income with respect to a risk transfer agreement that is held by the foreign corporation's non-global dealing operations is reported on this line 13 unless the foreign corporation is a foreign bank and its non-global dealing operations are not reported on Part I, line 11.
-If a foreign bank does not report a risk-transfer agreement held by a non-global dealing operation on line 13, column (a), any ECI treatment of such risk-transfer agreement must be reported on line 23, column (d).
+However, income with respect to a risk transfer agreement that is held by the foreign corporation's non-global dealing operations is, unless reported elsewhere in Part II, reported on line 13 to the extent it is reported on Part I, line 11.
+If a foreign bank does not so report a risk transfer agreement held by a non-global dealing operation on Part I, line 11, any ECI from such risk transfer agreement earned by the non-global dealing operation must be reported on Part II, line 23, column (d).